 When this stage happens, many people choose to have medical assistance to help them endure the most unpleasant parts.
 However, unpleasant as it is, the peak of withdrawal symptoms also lets the person know that the difficult physical symptoms are almost over.
 At this stage of withdrawal, it is crucial that a treatment plan is made for further support.

-If you or a loved one is struggling to quit drinking or using drugs, please contact a drug and alcohol treatment center near you.
+If you or a loved one is struggling with addiction, please contact a treatment center near you.
 Liberty Health Services in Southern New Hampshire offers medically assisted detox and treatment for a variety of substances and alcohol in a luxurious, wooded setting.
-Reach out to their caring and knowledgeable staff at 855.689.5685 today and take the first step on the path back to sobriety and health.
+Reach out to their caring and knowledgeable staff at 855.959.4521 today and take the first step on the path back to sobriety and health.